01. Why do I have to register to be a vendor with the State of Nevada?

-The passage of SB 81 mandates that payment be made via Electronic Funds Transfer (EFT).
-The Electronic Transfer section of your form must be completed.
-Mail your form along with a copy of a voided check to Vendor Database Services.
-Mailing information is in the upper right-hand corner of each form.
-If there are no checks for the account, restate the bank information on a signed letter (Companies must use letterhead).
+Yes, the passage of SB 81 mandates that payments be made via electronic funds transfer (EFT).
+Section #4 on the form must be completed.
+Submit a copy of a voided check to Vendor Services.
+If there are no checks for the account, restate the bank information on a signed letter (companies must use letterhead).
 Deposit slip or wire information will not be accepted.
 For a savings account, provide a signed letter with the bank information.
 Account information on the form and the support documentation must match.
 Allow 10 working days for activation.

 08. How will I know that a payment has been sent electronically?

 A direct deposit remittance advice is sent via e-mail every time an EFT payment is made.
 Payment information will be sent from firstname.lastname@example.org the day before the money is to be deposited into your account.
 Please insure this email address is added to your safe list.